ericwoud/buildWubuntu/README.md

 * Deletion of RootFS.
 Use -R
 * Deletion of Kernel.
 Use -K
 * Building on USB Stick.
 Use -u
+* Make modules_prepare omly.
+Use -p together with -k
 * Default options when no options entered -r -k -a -t -u
 * build script can run on WRT also, to compile a new kernel.
 * Adding extra packages to install.
 See extrapackages= at top of build script.